De Havilland Mosquito: Wing

-The all-wood wing pairs comprised a single structural unit throughout the wingspan, with no central longitudinal joint.
+The all-wood wing pairs formed a single structural unit throughout the wingspan, with no central longitudinal joint.
 Instead, the spars ran from wingtip to wingtip.
 There was a single continuous main spar and another continuous rear spar.
 Because of the combination of dihedral with the forward sweep of the trailing edges of the wings, this rear spar was one of the most complex units to laminate and to finish machining after the bonding and curing.
 It had to produce the correct 3D tilt in each of two planes.
 Also, it was designed and made to taper from the wing roots towards the wingtips.
 Both principal spars were of ply box construction, using in general 0.25-in plywood webs with laminated spruce flanges, plus a number of additional reinforcements and special details.

 Spruce and plywood ribs were connected with gusset joints.
 Some heavy-duty ribs contained pieces of ash and walnut, as well as the special five ply that included veneers laid up at 45°.
 The upper skin construction was in two layers of 0.25-in five-ply birch, separated by Douglas fir stringers running in the span-wise direction.
 The wings were covered with madapollam fabric and doped in a similar manner to the fuselage.
 The wing was installed into the roots by means of four large attachment points.
 The engine radiators were fitted in the inner wing, just outboard of the fuselage on either side.
 These gave less drag.
 The radiators themselves were split into three sections: an oil cooler section outboard, the middle section forming the coolant radiator and the inboard section serving the cabin heater.

 The wing contained metal-framed and -skinned ailerons, but the flaps were made of wood and were hydraulically controlled.
 The nacelles were mostly wood, although for strength, the engine mounts were all metal, as were the undercarriage parts.
 Engine mounts of welded steel tube were added, along with simple landing gear oleos filled with rubber blocks.
 Wood was used to carry only in-plane loads, with metal fittings used for all triaxially loaded components such as landing gear, engine mounts, control-surface mounting brackets, and the wing-to-fuselage junction.
 The outer leading wing edge had to be brought 22 in further forward to accommodate this design.
 The main tail unit was all wood built.
 The control surfaces, the rudder, and elevator were aluminium-framed and fabric-covered.
 The total weight of metal castings and forgings used in the aircraft was only 280 lb.